https://drive.google.com/drive/folders/1nuQoLyG96H7uT85pROindPiuO7EHM5Zd?usp=sharing

 Step 4

-Click on your Flood Fill Tool, it looks like a little paint can.
+Click on your Flood Fill Tool, it looks like a little paint

 These are the settings for your Flood Tool.